onmax/nimiq-identicons/README.md

 While `gulp` is great and allows you to build the library, `vite` is the standard these days.
 With the old implementation, the library loaded all the features of svg into a single DOM element (using `dom-parser`) and from there, depending on the hash, it selected the features for the fiven hash.
 Then it ensabmages all the selected elements together with a predefined background and colors and runs an optimization process on each render.

 With the new approach, we run `svgo` with some defined plugins in dev and write the optimized svg to the folder.
-Then at runtime we just ensamble the selected optimized features and return the SVG.
+Then at runtime we just assemble the selected optimized features and return the SVG.
 After the selected features have been retrieved, we just ensamlbe the SVG and return it. **We don't use `dom-parser` and we don't need to optimize the SVG at runtime**.

 ### Performance Comparison